Citrix Virtual Apps and Desktops service

 Citrix Virtual Apps and Desktops provides virtualization solutions that give IT control of virtual machines, applications, and security while providing anywhere access for any device.
 End users can use applications and desktops independently of the device’s operating system and interface.

-Using the Citrix Virtual Apps and Desktops service, you can deliver secure virtual apps and desktops to any device, and leave most of the product installation, setup, configuration, upgrades, and monitoring to Citrix.
+Using the Citrix Virtual Apps and Desktops service, you can deliver secure virtual apps and desktops to any device, and leave most of the product installation, setup, upgrades, and monitoring to Citrix.
 You maintain complete control over applications, policies, and users while delivering the best user experience on any device.

 You connect your resources to the service through Citrix Cloud Connector, which serves as a channel for communication between Citrix Cloud and your resource locations.
 Cloud Connector enables cloud management without requiring any complex networking or infrastructure configuration such as VPNs or IPsec tunnels.
 Resource locations contain the machines and other resources that deliver applications and desktops to your subscribers.

 The following graphic shows the core components in a Citrix Virtual Apps and Desktops service deployment.

 As shown in the graphic, Citrix manages the core components in Citrix Cloud.
 Citrix also takes care of installing and upgrading those components.
 (This differs from an on-premises Citrix Virtual Apps and Desktops deployment, where you are responsible for installing, managing, and upgrading the core components.)

 Your applications and desktops reside in one or more resource locations.
 You install and manage most components in each resource location.
 The exceptions are the Citrix Cloud Connectors.
 You install the Cloud Connectors.
 Citrix manages the Cloud Connectors.

 The following graphic shows a layer view of the Citrix Virtual Apps and Desktops service components.